peterdijkstra/PackageExporter/README.md

 The package(s) can now be found at the root of your project in a newly created folder called ExportedPackages.
 The tool will automatically create folders for each package, for each version, and also for each export of the same folder.
 It should not overwrite a previous export!

+In Unity 2018.3 you can add a package to another project by using the + button on the Package Manager window.

 ## Limitations
 * AudioClips wouldn't import from a package, so you can't export packages with AudioClips in them.
 * Currently the tool only spits out a package for local use.
 I don't know what is gonna happen if you'd put it on a server or something.
+The generated package.json is easy enough to edit by hand, though.
 * I have not tested it on an OS other than macOS Mojave.
 * I have not tested it with large files or folders.
 * I have only tested it on Unity 2018.3, will probably work on an earlier version though.
-But maybe not.
+But maybe not?
 * I have only tested it with scripts, a few textures and an AudioClip.
 * I'm not sure what will happen if you move the Package Exporter asset around.
 * I have no idea if this thing is performant, but it seems fast enough.
 * Consider this thing untested!!
-* Lastly, I'm not sure what will happen if you include this in a project that's meant for building.
-I made this so I can easily export my tools and extensions to a package, so in my usecase this script will most likely never find its way into an actual project.
+* Lastly, I'm not sure what will happen if you include this in a project that's meant for deployment.
+I made this so I can easily export my tools and extensions to a package, so I can use those things in other projects.
+In my usecase this script will never find its way into an actual project.

+## Todo
+* Make the validation more intelligent and expandable.
+* Test some more
+* Maybe add dependencies to the package.json
+* Unity editor version field validation?

 ## Screenshots
 <img src="docs/valid.jpg" width="400"><img src="docs/invalid.jpg" width="400">